apacheignite/documentation/sql/sql-queries.md

 {
   "type": "info",
-  "title": "Execution Flow of Cross-Cache Queries", "body": "The execution flow of cross-cache or join queries is not different from the one described for the `PARTITIONED` cache above and will covered later as a part of this documentation."
+  "title": "Execution Flow of Cross-Cache Queries", "body": "The execution flow of cross-cache or join queries is not different from the one described for the `PARTITIONED` cache above and will be covered later as part of this documentation."
 }
 [/block]